UniOfLeicester/git-novice/README.md

 ==========

 An introduction to version control for novices using Git.
-Please see <https://swcarpentry.github.io/git-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+Please see <https://uniofleicester.github.io/git-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

+Lesson slides for University of Leicester can be found in the `Slides` directory (`Git-Novice.{pdf/pptx}`).

 Maintainers: